Tired of living with clutter? Join the 40 Bags in 40 Days decluttering challenge! A more organized, tidy, and uncluttered home is only 40 days away.

 The 40 bags in 40 days challenge is a decluttering challenge to get rid of 40 bags worth of stuff in a 40 day period.

 It started in Catholic circles as a challenge for the lenten season to create more manageable homes.
 The challenge runs over the 40 days of lent that begin on Ash Wednesday and ends the day before Easter.

 When does the 40 Bags in 40 Days Challenge start?

-The exact starting date varies from year to year, but in 2022 the 40 Bags in 40 Days Decluttering Challenge starts Wednesday, March 2nd and ends Saturday, April 16th.
+The exact starting date varies from year to year, but in 2023 the 40 Bags in 40 Days Decluttering Challenge starts Wednesday, February 22nd and ends on Holy Thursday, April 6th.

 Is the challenge longer than 40 days?